calubkk/RAAT/README.md

    counterfactual retrieval noise：```f.json```

-5. The training data used in the paper:```RAAT\tuner\data\temp.json```.
+> The training data used in the paper:```RAAT\tuner\data\temp.json```.

+You download temp.json with the following link: https://drive.google.com/file/d/109CVe8KWiYdpZLkz4nZjDZklYdUjxaZ2/view?usp=sharing

 > What is the difference between the training and test data we used in the paper and RAG-Bench?

-> The training and test data we used in the paper are subsets of RAG-Bench because RAG-Bench provides multiple noise retrieval samples for different retrieval noises.
+The training and test data we used in the paper are subsets of RAG-Bench because RAG-Bench provides multiple noise retrieval samples for different retrieval noises.
 However, in testing or training, we only need to use one noise retrieval sample for each type of retrieval noise.
 To control the randomness brought by the selection of retrieval samples on the results, we cache the selected test and training data.
 If you want to reproduce the results in the paper, it is best to use our selected data cache.

 ## 💪 Usage